woile/woile.github.io/content/blog/agenix.md

 In this post, I'm gonna cover my mental model of how it works and finally, my expectations.
 I'm not covering how to install `agenix`, which is already well covered in their [installation docs](https://github.com/ryantm/agenix#installation).

-My setup is using nix flakes, so this write assumes so.
+My setup is using nix flakes, so this write-up assumes so.

 Conceptually, we can split [agenix] in these scenarios: